taaaraaa/lighthouse-data-notes/ML/notes.md

 One of the most popular one is scikit-learn/sklearn!
 It integrates well with the SciPy stack (such as numpy and pundas).
 We can also use other libraries such as TensorFlow!

-We can also use statsmodel
+We can also use statsmodels

 ______________________________